 Prepare your documents with care

-- A valid passport or other travel document for each family member traveling with you
+- a valid passport or other travel document for each family member traveling with you

-Do not pack these documents in your luggage.
+Don’t pack these documents in your luggage.
 Keep them with you at all times.

 Disclosure of funds

 Tell a Canadian official when you arrive in Canada if you’re carrying more than CAN $10,000.
 If you don’t, you may be fined, and your funds could be seized.